AnoopHegde/platformengine-flux-bootstrap/docs/GHA_Selfhosted_Runner_Setup.md

   - [Verify the Runner Installation](#verify-the-Runner-Installation)
   - [Reference Links](#reference-Links)

   <!-- TOC end -->

   ## Prerequisites

+  1. Create a new free tier Organization and link that organization with trial Enterprise account.
+  2. Create a new repository for building and pushing custom actions-runner-image.
+  3. Create a new github apps under organizational level and install them to get the appID, appInstallationID, client_secret private key.

   ## Create kind kubernetes cluster for GHA selfhosted runner